Draellemeistro/Uni-Noter/Sikkerhed/Begreber/Theme1/Phishing.md

 ## Phishing
 **Phishing** is a type of social engineering attack where attackers trick individuals to reveal
-sensitive information such as passwords, credit card numbers, or other personal information.
+sensitive information such as [[passwords]], credit card numbers, or other personal information.
 #### Examples of phishing attacks include:
 - **An email** that appears to be from a well-known bank or financial institution and asks the recipient to click on a link to update their account information.
 - **A fake login page** that appears to be from a popular social media site and requests users to enter their username and password.